Our property settlement lawyers can help you with your separation

 Regardless of whether the Court determines the matter or agreement is reached, these are the principles that will be used to work out the settlement.

 For married couples, applications for these matters must be made within 12 months of a divorce order issuing.
 If you wish to apply for a property settlement outside of this time the Court’s permission to apply must first be obtained.

 For de facto couples

-Resolution of property matters between de facto partners (or the issuing of a court application) must take place within 2 years of separation.
+Resolution of circumstances like this between de facto partners (or the issuing of a court application) must take place within 2 years of separation.
 After that time leave of the Court will be required.